 New workers’ compensation claims CAN be filed, and the North Carolina Industrial Commission is “open for business” as much as is possible.

-All things considered, the North Carolina workers’ compensation system is well equipped to handle the disruption from the Coronavirus pandemic, and many cases can still move forward.
+The North Carolina workers’ compensation system is well equipped to handle the disruption from the Coronavirus pandemic, and many cases can still move forward.
 That said, injured workers will need to expect that there will be “hiccups” and delays as their cases move forward, even after the shelter at home and other restrictions due to the Coronavirus are removed.
-An experienced workers’ compensation attorney can help injured workers navigate the North Carolina workers’ compensation system, and avoid or reduce as much as possible the impact of the Coronavirus on pursuing their claims.
+An experienced workers’ compensation attorney can help injured workers navigate the North Carolina workers’ compensation system and avoid or reduce as much as possible the impact of the Coronavirus on pursuing their claims.